jbcodeforce/tvpt-docs/docs/patterns/api_mgt/index.md

 For each operation, you can provide a unique id, a short one-line text summary, and a more detailed description in plain text or markdown formatting.

 ##### Bindings
 AsyncAPI puts protocol-specific values in sections called bindings.

 The bindings sections allows you to specify the values that Kafka clients should use to perform the operation.
-The values you can describe here include the consumer group id and the client id and any properties to connect to Kafka.
+The values you can describe here include the consumer group id and the client id.

 If there are expectations about the format of these values, then you can describe those by using regular expressions.
 Here is an example: